-I visited Pandora – The World of Avatar at Disney’s Animal Kingdom a few weeks after it opened and I have lots of tips to share with you today!
+I visited Pandora – The World of Avatar at Animal Kingdom in Disney World a few weeks after it opened and I have lots of tips to share with you today!

-I kept hearing good things about Disney’s newest “land” so I booked a rather last-minute trip to spend a few days checking it out.
+I kept hearing good things about “Avatar land” so I booked a last-minute trip to spend a few days checking it out.
 I was so glad I went because Pandora really lived up to the hype!

 Tip #1: Use FastPass for Nav’i River Journey but NOT Flight of Passage!

 I thought Nav’i River Journey was beautiful and very relaxing.
 I would suggest using a FastPass for this attraction since the queue is nothing special.
-I rode it with a 20-minute wait immediately after Flight of Passage, even though the posted wait time was 35 minutes.
+I rode it with a 20-minute wait, even though the posted wait time was 35 minutes.

 I did see someone transfer from a wheelchair and successfully get into the boat, which some folks have been concerned about.
 I also saw several babies on the ride, so it really can be enjoyed by the whole family!